louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 We use a simple Regular Expression to match the thread emoji, as well as number expressions like $`1/`$ or $`1/4`$ at the beginning or end of the tweet.

 #### Discussion
 We considered matching the word 'thread' as well but decided against it since many tweets that merely respond to threads also mention the word thread.
-Threads may either affect virality positively, because tweeters are able to post more content in one go, or negatively, because the audience is not patient enough to read the whole thread.
+Threads may either affect virality positively because tweeters are able to post more content in one go, or negatively, because the audience is not patient enough to read the whole thread.
 One way or another, we believe threads are an important attribute in characterizing a tweet and may thus be equally important in influencing virality.

 <br>

 ### Named Entity Recognition
-Counts the occurences of SpaCy named entities
+Counts the occurrences of SpaCy named entities

 #### Goal
-A critical factor of a tweets virality could be the number of referrals to a person, organization, country, etc. within the tweet.
+A critical factor of a tweet's virality could be the number of referrals to a person, organization, country, etc. within the tweet.
 Therefore we wanted to feed our classifier this information.

 #### Implementation Process
 We implemented the class [NER](https://github.com/team-one-ML/MLinPractice/blob/main/code/feature_extraction/ner.py) which computes the entity type of each word in a tweet using [SpaCy's Entity Recognizer](https://spacy.io/api/entityrecognizer) and a trained [English pipeline](https://spacy.io/models/en).
-In a preliminary implementation we used NLTK for this but it recognized entities much worse so we switched to SpaCy.
+In a preliminary implementation, we used NLTK for this but it recognized entities much worse so we switched to SpaCy.
 After this, the entities are counted, the counts are appended in an array and all the arrays are fed to our classifier.

 #### Discussion
-During testing, we noticed a major shortcoming of this feature: Most of the times it only recognizes persons and money as entities.
+During testing, we noticed a major shortcoming of this feature: Most of the time it only recognizes persons and money as entities.
 This means that the feature is unfortunately not as useful as we initially expected.
 We decided to use it nevertheless because the recognition of just these entities can also help with classification.

 ---
 <br>
 <br>

 ## Dimensionality Reduction
-After feature extraction we experimentally visualized our feature space using [t-distributed stochastic neighbor embedding (t-SNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), which stochastically embeds the complete feature space in a two-dimensional space for visualization purposes (positive samples are green, negative ones are red).
+After feature extraction, we experimentally visualized our feature space using [t-distributed stochastic neighbor embedding (t-SNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), which stochastically embeds the complete feature space in a two-dimensional space for visualization purposes (positive samples are green, negative ones are red).
 The result is not very encouraging in terms of being able to learn a classification from the feature space, however, t-SNE mainly accounts for variance and does not take into account the informativeness of the individual dimensions with respect to the task.
 Unsurprisingly, our attempts to use dimensionality reduction techniques, which also mostly take into account variance, for the purposes of improving the classifier were mostly futile.

 ![t-SNE visualization of our feature space](https://i.imgur.com/Yp43M4Q.png)